-Reliable Quantification of Virus Using Infrared Digital Imaging.
+Webinar: Reliable Quantification of Virus Using Infrared Digital Imaging.
 Watch now

 On-Cell Western Assays are a variation of the In-Cell Western Assay in which the cells are not permeabilized.
 For On-Cell Westerns, the unpermeabilized cells are stained with antibodies against extracellular protein domains so only cell surface antigens are detected.
 Using On-Cell Western Assays, you can quantitatively monitor cell surface protein expression.